luxfi/docs/docs/quickstart/multisig-utxos-with-luxjs.md

 npm install --save lux dotenv
 ```

 Now create a configuration file named `config.js` for storing all the pieces of information regarding the network and chain we are connecting to.
-Since we are making transactions on the Fuji network, its network ID is 5.
+Since we are making transactions on the Testnet network, its network ID is 5.
 You can change the configuration according to the network you are using.

 ```javascript
 require("dotenv").config()